-CARA Creation Date: 07-Feb-20 Activity: Swimming in locations other than pools Activity Scope: This guideline is provided to support schools in implementing the Managing risks in school curriculum activities procedure.
+CARA Creation Date: 02-N Activity: Swimming in locations other than pools Activity Scope: This guideline is provided to support schools in implementing the Managing risks in school curriculum activities procedure.
 The CARA planner must be used for the specific school context in conjunction with this guideline considering additional risks, hazards and controls and including environmental, facility, equipment and student considerations.
-For activities beyond the scope of this guideline, complete a CARA record using the CARA generic template.
+For activities beyond the scope of this guideline, complete a CARA record using the CARA generic template .
 This guideline relates to student participation in water safety and swimming education activities (e.g. Water Safety and Swimming Education Program) as an activity to support curriculum delivery in a location other than a swimming pool.
 Such locations include clear, shallow, calm and confined swimming areas at natural venues (e.g. dams and non-surf beaches), clear, deep and/or flowing swimming areas (e.g. lakes, rivers, deep non-surf beaches and dams), bodies of water exposed to currents, strong winds, large waves and/or access to open waters (e.g. beaches exposed to rip and swell conditions, and lakes or rivers exposed to currents).
 For swimming activities in pools, use the CARA guideline for Swimming in pools .
-Depending on the scope of this activity, other risk assessments may be required who Curriculum activities encompassing more than one CARA guideline (e.g. Swimming other than pools while Camping ) must comply with the requirements of all CARA guideline to the activity. ities conducted at a non-Department of Education venue, and/or when engaging expertise, request written risk assessment advice and attach it to this CARA record For activities conducted off-site, schools must comply with the School excursions and International school study tours procedure For activities conducted as part of with Queensland School Sport. activities conducted as part of representative school sport programs, schools should cons Queensland School Sport.
-Guidelines: https://education.qld.gov.au/curriculum/stages-of-schooling/CARA/activity-guidelines Activity Description: Supervised swimming in a defined swimming enclosure made of set buoys at TEEC or marked swimming locations (Buoys and/or defined boundaries) around Tinaroo Dam.
+Depending on the scope of this activity, other risk assessments may be required when planning.
+Curriculum activities encompassing more than one CARA guideline (e.g. Swimming in locations other than pools while Camping ) must comply with the requirements of all CARA guidelines appropriate to the activity.
+For activities conducted at a non-Department of Education venue, and/or external expertise, request written risk assessment advice and attach it to For activities conducted off-site, schools must comply with the School excursions and International school study tours procedure or activities conducted as part of representative school sport programs, schools should consith Queensland School Sport.
+Guidelines: https://education.qld.gov.au/curricul um/stages-of-school oling/CARA/activity-guidelines Activity Description: Supervised swimming in a defined swimming enclosure made of set buoys at TEEC or marked swimming locations (Buoys and/or defined boundaries) around Tinaroo Dam.
 Students in Primary and Secondary school.
 Usually PFDs will be worn during swimming activity by students.
 A Swimming roll (buddy and numbering system) is used.
-Inherent Risk Level: High Inherent Risk Level Description: Water safety and swimming education activities in a location other than a swimming pool.
-Start Date: Sunday, 01 January, 2023 End Date: Sunday, 31 December, 2023 On School Grounds: No Is parental permission required for this activity?
+Inherent Risk Level: I: High Inherent Risk Level Description: Water safety and swimming education activities in a location other than a swimming pool.
+Start Date: Monday, 01 January, 2024 End Date: Tuesday, 31 December, 2024 On School Grounds: No Is parental permission required for this activity?
 Yes advice, emergency support mechanisms and additional supervision requirements to ensure participant and public safety.